How can I make a video to share with my students?

 |Audacity (Audio only)

 In other countries, particularly the UK and Australia, universities have equipped all their teaching rooms for this and, indeed, record every scheduled lecture by default.
-This is not the case at NUI Galway, at present.
+This is currently not the case at University of Galway.

-It is possible to use Kaltura or Blackboard Collaborate or MS Teams or Zoom to do a rough and ready lecture recording (or indeed any of the screen capture tools we mentioned above) in several teaching venues on campus.
+It is possible to use MS Teams or Zoom to do a rough and ready lecture recording (or indeed any of the screen capture tools we mentioned above) in several teaching venues on campus.

 To make a lecture recording, in a venue where there is no lecture capture solution in place, plan it carefully.
 Where things often go awry is with the quality of the audio (or sometimes a network issue).
 If you are planning on making such a recording, check that the audio from the microphones is being passed through to the computer that you are using.
 Testing out in advance is essential.